syuck69/low_energy_sensor/README.md

-# low_energy_sensor v1.0
+#  very low_energy_sensor v1.0
-ATtiny85 with a BME280 sensor in I2C (mimics an Oregon Scientific sensor)
+ATtiny85 with a SHT31 sensor in I2C (mimics an Oregon Scientific sensor)

 ## Arduino IDE